lew1245/kubuntu-manual/source/docs/software.rst

 - `LibreOffice Draw <http://www.libreoffice.org/discover/draw/>`_ is an all-purpose diagramming and charting tool which lets you produce anything from a quick sketch to a complex plan, and gives you the means to communicate with graphics and diagrams.
 With a maximum page size of 300cm by 300cm, Draw is a an excellent package for producing technical drawings, general posters, and much else.
 - `Skanlite <https://userbase.kde.org/Special:MyLanguage/Skanlite>`_ is a simple image scanning application.
 - `Gwenview <https://userbase.kde.org/Special:MyLanguage/Gwenview>`_ is an image viewer with many features.
-- `Spectacle <https://www.kde.org/applications/graphics/spectacle/>`_ is the best at desktop screenshots, simple and sweet.
+- `Spectacle <https://www.kde.org/applications/graphics/spectacle/>`_ is the best at desktop screenshots, simple and feature full.

 Internet
 ---------